 In today’s business environment and technology that evolves extremely rapidly, the role of the CFO has dramatically changed.
-In the past, they have been financial gurus behind the scenes and now are forward thinking team leaders and visionary.
-Also, CFOs are must be involved strategies and all aspects of company’s operations.
+In the past, they have been financial gurus behind the scenes and now are forward-thinking team leaders and visionary.
+Also, CFOs must be involved in strategies and all aspects of the company’s operations.
 Knowing all of that and the fact that we live in the era of technologies, communication, data analysis, and organizational structure, the main question that comes to our minds is: What are the habits of highly successful CFO’s?

 Here are 10 qualities that define a well-respected and successful CFO: